Literature / Emberverse

 - The Sea Peoples

+, was released in 2015.
 S.M.
-Stirling will be contributing a story, and other authors will include Harry Turtledove, Diana Paxson, John Barnes, Alyx Dellamonica, Jane Lindskold, Emily Mah, John Birmingham, and Walter John Williams.
+Stirling's short story "Hot Night at the Hopping Toad" was reprinted, and other authors included Harry Turtledove, Diana Paxson, John Barnes, Alyx Dellamonica, Jane Lindskold, Emily Mah, John Birmingham, and Walter John Williams.

 Now has a Character page